Vectorial engineering of second-harmonic generation in silicon-based waveguides integrated with 2D materials: Second harmonic generation in MoS -loaded waveguides

-The dimensions of the waveguides studied in this work were not optimized for phase matching.
-Therefore, the SHG signal has contributions from all guided modes.
+The SHG signal coming out of the 1 $\mu$m-width WG has contributions from all guided modes.
 The overall conversion efficiency captures the collective contribution of the guided signal modes as a function of the interaction length ($L$), shown in \cref{fig:collective_contribution}(a-b) for $\theta = 12^{\circ}$.
-In agreement with our experimental results, for both TM$_0$ and TE$_0$ pumping, the output SH power at V-polarization is stronger due to the dominant contribution of TM signal modes. \cref{fig:collective_contribution}(c-d) shows the dependence of the overall conversion efficiency with the MoS$_2$ armchair-to-WG angle ($\theta$) for $L = 79$ $\mu$m.
-Perhaps somewhat counterintuitively, the beating between the several signal modes supported in the WG shifts the maximum conversion efficiency away from the angles at which the highest in-plane $e$-field component of the modes is aligned with the MoS$_2$ armchair and zigzag axes ($\theta = m\; 30^{\circ}$, with $m \in \mathbb{Z}$).
+In agreement with our experimental results, for both TM$_0$ and TE$_0$ pumping, the output SH power at V-polarization is stronger due to the dominant contribution of TM signal modes.
+Since phase matching is not addressed for this particular waveguide, each signal mode exhibits a different phase-mismatch factor with respect to the pump mode, so the overall conversion efficiency is a superposition of oscillatory SH-power contributions with different spatial periods, as described by \cref{eq:conversion_eff_main}. \cref{fig:collective_contribution}(c-d) shows the dependence of the overall conversion efficiency with the MoS$_2$ armchair-to-WG angle ($\theta$) for $L = 79$ $\mu$m.
+At any given interaction length, the vectorial nature of the spatial overlap between the pump and dominant signal modes leads to a combination of $cos(3\theta)$ and $sin(3\theta)$ contributions to the nonlinear coefficient, which makes the angle dependence of the conversion efficiency to deviate from the expected behavior, with only either a $cos(3\theta)$ or a $sin(3\theta)$ contribution to the nonlinear coefficient (See \cref{eq:angleDependence_main}).
+For example, at $L = 79$ $\mu$m, the maximum conversion efficiency for both pump polarizations is shifted away from the expected angles ($\theta = m\cdot \,30^{\circ}$, $m \in \mathbb{Z}$) by approximately 10 degrees.